-Andrea is looking forward to using her experience from DC in nonprofit management and event planning as well as her current experience in the financial industry in helping DSAW.
-She has become a member of the DSAW finance committee.
-Andrea’s strong connection to the special needs community stems from having several family members who are special needs teachers.
+Andrea enjoys using her experience in guest services, marketing, arena operations and event planning to help DSAW.
+Andrea's strong connection to the special needs community stems from having several family members who are special needs teachers.
 In her spare time, Andrea enjoys baking and spending time with her boxer puppy.

 Pete Loeffel, Member at Large

 Pete Loeffel lives in Wauwatosa with his wife, Jennifer, and two daughters, one of whom has Down syndrome.
 He received his Masters in Library and Information Science from the University of Wisconsin-Milwaukee and is Director of the Muskego Public Library.
 He is a member of the Society for American Baseball Research and enjoys running, reading and hiking.